 Check out a video by Kamei that shows the gill in action while measuring the oxygen concentration:

-Jun Kamei specialises in biomimicry, a style of design that has seen quite a boom thanks to additive manufacturing.
+Jun Kamei specializes in biomimicry, a style of design that has seen quite a boom thanks to additive manufacturing.
 The Amphibio is made out of a special porous hydrophobic material.
 Due to its material structure, it deters water while replenishing oxygen and dissipating CO2.
 The designer took inspiration from the gills of water diving insects.

 3D printing allows for the exploration and manufacture of a whole host of new shapes and designs.
 Naturally, a new wave of designers, engineers and artists like Jun Kamei are taking full advantage of this ability.
 We previously reported on MIT’s work with bio-movement mimicking magnets.
 Functional designs that tend to operate like and take inspiration from nature might be a great way to produce new and fresh ideas that are out of the box in terms of their approach.